AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     Notice `venia/clientlibs/clientlib-site.min.css` and `venia/clientlibs/clientlib-site.min.js`.
 These are the compiled CSS and Javascript files derived from the `ui.frontend` module.

-## Client Library inclusion with Page Templates {#client-library-inclusion-pagetemplates}
+## Client Library Inclusion with Page Templates {#client-library-inclusion-pagetemplates}

 There are several options for how to include a client-side library.
 Next inspect how the generated project includes the `clientlib-site` libraries via [Page Templates](/help/implementing/developing/components/templates.md).